 |GARDEN STATE PARKWAY CONNECTION (Spring Valley - New Jersey)||3 miles|

 |CROSS WESTCHESTER EXPRESSWAY (I-287) (Mainline I-87 in Tarrytown - I-95 in Rye)||11 miles|

 The Authority has maintenance responsibility for 809 bridges that carry local roads and state highways over the Thruway System.
 The structural characteristics of these bridges vary: about 15 percent are concrete structures, either pre‐stressed girder, arch, rigid frame or box culverts.
 The remaining 85 percent of the bridges are steel structures with asphalt overlaid, reinforced concrete decks.
 As with the roadway, an overwhelming majority of the structures date back to the original opening of the Thruway System in the 1950's and require continual and significant repair, rehabilitation and reconstruction investments to prevent deteriorating conditions.

-Besides the Tappan Zee Bridge, the Thruway consists of seven other major bridge structures.
+Besides the Governor Mario M. Cuomo Bridge, the Thruway consists of seven other major bridge structures.
 These include the Castleton‐on‐Hudson Bridge across the Hudson River on the Berkshire Section; the four Grand Island Bridges spanning branches of the Niagara River north of Buffalo; the mile long Niagara Viaduct, and the Byram River Bridge on the New England Section.

 Original Construction Cost

 The Thruway cost about $1 billion to build.
 Costs were relatively low through upstate farmland and higher in heavily populated areas.
 The cost per mile from New York City to the Pennsylvania line was $1,547,000; with the exception of the 15-mile New England Section, which cost an average of $6,210,000 per mile; and the 21-mile Niagara Section, which cost an average of $5,738,000 per mile.